GU4243-ADS/project-3-algorithms-project3_group1/README.md

 ### Task 1.
 Model-based vs. Memory-based Algorithms

+Model-based Algorithm

+- 10-fold cross-validation for best number of clusters from 2 to 12
+- Use the ranking score as the evaluation metric
+- Apply the best number of cluster in test data
+- Acquired ranking score of 39.35477, with whole time cost more than 2 hours

 Evaluation

 - Movie dataset: Mean Absolute Error (MAE) as suggested in class
 - Microsoft Dataset: Rank score as Expected Utility:

 	+ Utility as excess predicted preference (from 0 to 1-d) over the probability it is visited (modeled as exponential decay)